Keychrom/Axiom/docs/index.rst

 .. sidebar:: be a part

-   SearXNG is driven by an open community, come join us!
+   AXIOM is driven by an open community, come join us!
 Don't hesitate, no need to be an *expert*, everyone can contribute:

    - `help to improve translations <https://translate.codeberg.org/projects/searxng/searxng/>`_